UPDATED: Feb. 17, 2017

 This spring break, sleep in and prepare for the day with a yummy breakfast.
 Skiers and riders who start a little later will hit great snow, the middle ground between first chair frozen groomers and late day slush.
 Another perk?
 You’re set to avoid peak hours at on-mountain restaurants.
 May we suggest noon laps on the Mercury chair, followed by a sunny spot on a deck in town?

 2. Think FREE

-Yep, it’s your favorite four-letter F-word, and there’s plenty of it on spring break in Breckenridge.
+Yep, it’s your favorite four-letter F-word, and there’s plenty of it during spring break in Breckenridge.
 From a concert series to park jams, spring in Breckenridge serves up free activities for all ages.
 Start with the Spring Fever events lineup and check out the Breckenridge Welcome Center for ideas in town.

 3. Lessons = skipping lines

-Lifts have designated ski school lines, and if you’re in a class, you’ll skate to the front of the pack.
+Lifts have designated ski school lines, and if you’re in a class, you’ll glide to the front of the pack.
 Group lessons for intermediate and advanced skiers and riders tend to cover all types of terrain — think of it more as a guided outing.
-Beginners, go for a lesson – it’s much cheaper than a slopeside argument with your significant other.
+Beginners, go for a lesson – it’s much easier and cheaper than a slopeside argument with your significant other.

 4. Mind the gap (and other gear advice)

 Helmets should fit snug and squarely on the head, not cocked back like a 1920s newsboy cap.
 Properly fit, your helmet will meet your goggles, no gaps in between.
 Another tip: while today’s skis are quite shorter than the planks of the past, it’s still a good idea to watch where you point those things.
 Watch this educational video (and shoot for “the local”):